Stark Law / Stark Anti Kickback Statute

 Stark Law anti kickback statute lawyer Violations

 Penalties for violating the Stark Law/ Stark anti kickback Statute can be quite severe.
 Noncompliant practitioners and institutions risk denial of payment, as well as the imposition of a $15,000 civil fine for every service that’s found to be a violation as well as a $100,000 civil fine for every relationship that’s found to be a violation.
 Additionally ,Stark Law/ Stark anti kickback Statute violations may open the door for criminal prosecutions under the anti kickback Statute.
+Any form of compensation, such as a free NYC car lease, can be considered a form of Stark law violation.

 Rather than risk violations, prudent practitioners and health care institutions would be wise to implement proactive compliance programs that will allow them to evaluate any vulnerability they may have under the Stark Law anti kickback statute lawyer as well as any self-reporting obligations that may exist.
 An experienced attorney specializing in health care law can be a valuable resource in helping set up aStark Law/ Stark anti kickback Statute compliance program.